Sumildholakiya/Sumildholakiya/README.md

 - 👋 Hi, I’m @Sumildholakiya
 - 👀 I’m interested in business
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 📨sumildholakiya06@gmail.com